 “Kyle, I wanted to give you a quick shout to introduce you to FullStory, a new tool that helps companies understand customer experiences like never before.”

 In just a few more characters than a Tweet, Trey shows that he knows what I care about.
 Proposify is a SaaS company.
-We care about delivering our customers great experiences, and understanding those experiences is top-of-mind for me.
+We care about delivering great experiences to our customers, and understanding those experiences is top-of-mind for me.

 He didn’t promise “growth” or “revenue”, he promised something much more tangible.
 Understanding my customer experiences like never before.
 OK, I’m interested.